 After running for 6 hours and completing 46 Km, the first board I see was “43 Km More.”
 The Kilometer marker boards in most marathons will show you the distance completed.
-Comrades is a bit cruel in this regard.
-They show you the distance that is yet to be covered.
+Comrades is a bit cruel in this aspect – They show you the distance that is yet to be covered.
 It makes you feel that all the distance that you completed so far is absolutely worth nothing.
-I have run 46K, yes 46K, more than a marathon distance and here I was looking at the board which says that I have to run a marathon distance.
+I have run 46K, yes 46K, more than a marathon distance and here I was looking at the board which says that I have to run a marathon.
 From that point, I took the approach of a chasing team in a one day cricket match.
-I need to cover a distance of 43K in 6 hours – I hour of running at 8 Kmph and 5 hours at 7 Kmph.
-Running at 7 Kmph was translated into 1 minute walk followed by 1 minute run approach.
-Sadly, that one hour in which I can run 8K never happened.
+I need to cover a distance of 43K in 6 hours – 1 hour of running at 8 Kmph and 5 hours at 7 Kmph.
+I assumed that running at 7 Kmph will translate into 1 minute walk followed by 1 minute run.
+Sadly, that one hour in which I can run 8K didn’t happen any sooner.

 There were times when I ran 4K in 30 minutes only to slow down in the next 30 minutes due to a steep uphill or downhill or due to lack of energy.
 In ultra marathons, most of the energy to run the distance is sourced on the run.
-It largely depends on the food intake in the early stages of running.
-As you run, one frequently experiences sudden bouts of increase as well as decrease in energy levels.
-The key to completing the distance is all about holding your head during these phases.
+It depends on the food intake in the early stages of running and the metabolism levels.
+As you run, one frequently experiences sudden bouts of increase and decrease in energy levels.
+The key to completing the distance is all about staying focused during these phases.
 At the end of 7th hour, I had completed 53K and has now crossed the Botha hill.

 It was here that I heard someone cheering for me ‘go Balaji go.’
 It was Ram in the pick-up car indicating that he has dropped out from the run.
 My heart sank low on seeing him.
 A sense of guilt engulfed me as I felt that I made a mistake in leaving him back.
 Then, this was one of those runs where I was not even in control of myself and there was little that I could have helped him.
 Picked up some courage to tell him that I will finish for him even if I wasn’t sure of that outcome